Manu Fernandes

-Manuel Gregorio Fernandes (born 11 September 1944) also known as Manu Fernandes is an Indian politician and businessperson from Goa.
-He is a former member of the Goa Legislative Assembly, representing the Cuncolim Assembly constituency from 1984 to 1994 and Velim Assembly constituency from 1994 to 1999.
+Manuel Gregorio "Manu" Fernandes (born 11 September 1944) is an Indian politician and businessman who is a former member of the Goa Legislative Assembly, representing the Cuncolim Assembly constituency from 1984 to 1994 and Velim Assembly constituency from 1994 to 1999.

 Early and personal life

-Fernandes was born in Betul, Goa.
+Fernandes was born in Betul, Goa, which was part of Portuguese India.
 He completed his (Portuguese: Segundo Año do Liceu or 10th grade).
 He is married to Alcina Fernandes and resides at Margao, Goa.